ivarsrb/RendeRays/README.md

 With *linear* fog function a fog factor is calculated as follows:
 > f = (end - d) / (end - start)

-where *f* is a fog factor, *start* is closest distance after effect starts, *end* is a maximum distance of effect and *d* is pixel's depth from camera.
+where *f* is a fog factor, *start* is closest distance after which the effect starts, *end* is a maximum distance of the effect and
+*d* is pixel's depth from camera.
 To describe linear fog:
 ```javascript